 To prevent an invasion, you need to cut the Asian lady beetle off at the source and prevent it from entering your home.

-If Asian lady beetles do get in, you need to contact a professional at All-American Pest Control to evaluate the situation and create a solution for effective treatments.
+If Asian lady beetles do get in, you need to contact us at All-American Pest Control to evaluate the situation and create a solution for effective treatments.
+Our home pest control will help protect against Asian lady beetles as well as 47 other household pests common in our Middle Tennessee service area.